ali3bdalla/Tafqeet/README.md

 ```

 now everything is ready to work
-just try to browser index.php file or you can use direct php  command line by run the next command
+just try to browse test.php file or you can use direct php  command line by run the next command
 ```
-$ php index.php
+$ php test.php
 ```
 you should get result like that
 ```